maxammann/blog/content/posts/2025-06-15-dreame-fel-mode/index.md

 At `0x4a01918c` we find the function `upload` that gets data from the flash and puts it into a buffer, which will be transmitted over USB using the Fastboot protocol.

 Interesting observations are that it copies 0x40000 bytes, which match the file size of the dump files. `CURRENT_STAGE` is either 0/1/2.
 It is controlled by the Fastboot commands `oem reset`, `oem stage1` and `oem stage2`.
 Based on this value, either flash memory from the beginning or a certain offset is taken.
+The `stage()` function takes a buffer and sends it over USB.

 Note that this upload function uses the Fastboot protocol.
 This is why it is starting by sending a string like "DATA: %08x" as defined in the Fastboot documentation: